mikegcoleman/fed-summit-hol/docker-orchestration/README.md

 - Scale the app
 - Drain nodes for maintenance and reschedule containers

-For the remainder of this lab we will refer to *Docker native clustering* as ***Swarm mode***.
-The collection of Docker engines configured for Swarm mode will be referred to as the *swarm*.

-A swarm comprises one or more *Manager Nodes* and one or more *Worker Nodes*.
+A swarm comprises one or more *Manager Nodes* and  one or more *Worker Nodes* (technically you don't have to have *Worker Nodes*, you could run a swarm of one manager).
 The manager nodes maintain the state of swarm and schedule application containers.
 The worker nodes run the application containers.
 As of Docker 1.12, no external backend, or 3rd party components, are required for a fully functioning swarm - everything is built-in!

-In this part of the demo you will use all three of the nodes in your lab. __node0-a__ will be the Swarm manager, while __node1-b__ and __node2-c__ will be worker nodes.
+In this part of the demo you will use all three of the nodes in your lab. __node1__ will be the Swarm manager, while __node2__ and __node3__ will be worker nodes.
 Swarm mode supports a highly available redundant manager nodes, but for the purposes of this lab you will only deploy a single manager node.

 ## Step 2.1 - Create a Manager node

-If you haven't already done so, please SSH in to **node0-a**.
+If you haven't already done so, please SSH in to **node1**.

 ```
-$ ssh ubuntu@<node0-a IP address>
+$ ssh docker@<node1 IP address>
 ```

 In this step you'll initialize a new Swarm, join a single worker node, and verify the operations worked.

-Run `docker swarm init` on **node0-a**.
+Run `docker swarm init` on **node1**.

 ```
 $ docker swarm init